frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

     string, else an array of the same length as the outer `fields`, describing the field (or fields) references on the destination resource.
 The structure of the string or array is as per `primaryKey` above.
   - `MAY` have a property `resource` which is the name of the resource within the current data package, i.e. the data package within which this Table Schema is located.
-Fore referencing another data resource the `resource` property `MUST` be provided.
+For referencing another data resource the `resource` property `MUST` be provided.
 For self-referencing, i.e. references between fields in this Table Schema, the `resource` property `MUST` be omitted.

 Here's an example: